 The Oakley Community Council is a non-profit entity for the purpose of preserving and improving the neighborhood of Oakley for its residents, businesses, institutions, and other community organizations.

-The next meeting is: Tuesday, 3 August, 2021, 7PM
+The next formal meeting is: Tuesday, November 2nd, 2021 7PM